 The morphism $\wt U\to U$ gives a rational map $\wt X_i\dasharrow X_i$.
-By blowing-up $\wt X_i$, the rational map becomes a morphism $\wt X_i'\dasharrow X_i$.
+By blowing up $\wt X_i$, the rational map becomes a morphism $\wt X_i'\dasharrow X_i$.
 Apply the Raynaud--Gruson flattening theorem in \cite[Thm.
 5.2.2]{RG}.
-We can further blow-up $\wt X_i'$ and $X_i$ to change the rational map into a flat morphism $\psi:\wt Z\to Z$.
+We can further blow up $\wt X_i'$ and $X_i$ to change the rational map into a flat morphism $\psi:\wt Z\to Z$.
 Here $\wt U$ and $U$ are respectively open subschemes of $\wt Z$ and $Z$, and $\wt Z\to Z$ extends the morphism $\wt U\to U$.
 We can assume that $Z$ is normal by taking the base change of $\wt Z\to Z$ by the normalization of $Z$.
 The morphism $(\wt Z)_\red\to Z$ is finite, birational, and equi-dimensional, so it must be an isomorphism.
 Note that the blowing-up does not affect the Deligne pairings by \cite[Thm.
 5.3.1]{MG}.

 Now it suffices to establish a canonical isomorphism